 What we do

-Children are referred into Child Development Centre service via their Community Neurodevelopmental Paediatrician, Neonatologist or Paediatric Physiotherapist.
-These referrals may be to the preschool Autism pathway for assessment, or to attend one of our Therapeutic Support groups for children with areas of identified developmental delay.
-CDC also provides parental support services including Sleep Clinics for strategies and guidance around sleep difficulties, Stepping Stones Triple P and Early Bird/Early Bird Plus for parents of children who are referred to our service.
+Children are referred to the Child Development Centre (CDC) service on the pre-school diagnostic Autism assessment pathway, via their Community Neurodevelopmental Paediatrician.
+The CDC also provides parental support services, including Sleep Clinics for strategies and guidance around sleep difficulties, and Early Bird courses for parents of children who have received an autism diagnosis.

-Our main aim is to ensure the best health outcomes for each child and provide developmental management for children requiring therapeutic interventions.
-The team works with families to assess each child carefully and make joint plans to help children reach their potential.
-Once the assessment process is complete the team will discuss with parents any diagnosis that is appropriate, any further actions or therapy required, and will discuss a support plan for the child & family.
-We work together with the parent or guardian so that they feel fully involved.
+Our team works closely with families to assess each child carefully and develop shared plans to help children reach their full potential.
+Once the assessment process is complete, the team will discuss with parents any diagnosis, next steps, and an agreed support plan for the child & family.
+We work together with the parent or guardian so that they feel fully involved throughout the process.

-We are based at Rainbow Child Development Centre, at Burnley General Teaching Hospital, and at Holly House Child Development Centre at the Acorn Primary Care Centre, Accrington.
+We are based at Rainbow Child Development Centre, at Burnley General Teaching Hospital.
 We work as a multi-disciplinary team and are involved with many different services to assess and provide the right help for children and their family.

 We are a team comprised of Specialist Health Visitors, specially trained Early Years Development Practitioners (EYDP) and CDC Administrators.

-We work alongside Community Neurodevelopmental Paediatricians; other provider services such as Children’s Psychology Services and Children’s Integrated Therapy and Nursing Service; education providers such as the Special Educational Needs and Disabilities team (SEND) and Portage services provided by Lancashire County Council and other services for preschool children.
+We work alongside Community Neurodevelopmental Paediatricians and other provider services such as Children’s Psychology Services; education providers including the Special Educational Needs and Disabilities team (SEND) and Portage services provided by Lancashire County Council & Blackburn with Darwen County Council and other services for preschool children.

 We offer a Monday to Friday service between the hours of 8am - 4pm.
 We are closed during bank holidays.